racostyle/Automation/Automation/TaskMonitor/Readme.md

 ### Pausing the script

-If there is a file named `C:\WORKING.txt` the script will not run any program.
-Delete the txt file to continue operating
+If there is a file named `C:\WORKING.txt` the script will not start any program or detect if it is running.
+Delete the .txt file to continue operating

 ## Troubleshooting